kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

     // Note: There is currently no way to set CONTAINER scoped user namespace in the Kubernetes API.
     // Namespaces currently set by the kubelet: POD, NODE Namespace user = 5;
-    // ID mappings to use when the user namespace mode is POD.
+    // IDs mappings to use if the user NamespaceMode is POD LinuxIDMappings id_mappings = 6
-    LinuxUserNamespaceConfig mappings = 6;
 }
 ```